hanwenzhang123/fullstack-note/mock/README.md

 #### Stateful Component vs Stateless Component
 - stateful components are keeping track of changing data
 - stateless components print out what is given to them via props, or they always render the same thing.

+#### How to Share Components with Others?
+shared component architecture
+-  how to develop components independently but avoid the overhead of too many repositories
+-  how to version, publish and manage each component individually
+-  how to help others discover and adopt the components

+build, distribute and collaborate over components to build multiple projects and applications
+- Bit + Bit.dev - develop, build and test individual components in the library in complete isolation - https://github.com/teambit/bit
+- When you update a single components, Bit “knows” which other components depend on it, and help you update all the component that are impacted by the update.
+- Lerna - manage multi-repository structure inside a single repository - https://github.com/lerna/lerna
+- Multiple packages - create new Git repo for every piece of code you want to reuse
+- A Single library package for many components - put a few dozen shared components in a single repo

+#### What is Micro-service Architecture?
+- focus on building individual services that do one thing and one thing well
+- splits large applications into much smaller pieces that exist independently of each other.
+- a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
+- consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

 #### Object Oriented Programming vs Functional Programming
 Functional Programming